DanDevG/flexible-bootstrap-carousel/README.md

 or complicated (as a product description with several images, selectors of sizes, colors etc... in internet-store).
 Actually the plugin creates several columns in each item of a Bootstrap carousel.
 Then it is watching if the width of a browser window is changing and is adjusting number of columns in each item respectively to window's size
-(in this version of the plugin - from 1 through 3 columns).
+(by default - from 1 through 3 columns, but you can set up number of entities in each item on your own).
 To see the plugin in action visit this [showcase](http://flexcarousel.surge.sh)

 ##Dependencies